khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 ## ClassPathXmlApplicationContext

-At first, in Java Spring Core module, there is a  Bean Factory (a container implementation).
+At first, in Java Spring Core module, there is a  Bean Factory (an objects container).
 You can imagine the Bean is like Object in OOP.
 BeanFactory allows you to access objects defined in Xml bean configuration file.

 > So why using object (Bean) defined in XML Bean Configuration file but not instantiate the objects in source code directly?